What is the difference between direct entry and in-service posts?

 text

-This route is available to you, if you are already employed by the NHS in the scientific specialty you are applying for.
+You may only apply for an in-service post if you are already employed by the NHS in the scientific specialty you are applying for.
 You will remain employed by your current employer throughout the programme.
-You should be employed, at a minimum, as an Agenda for Change Band 7 Clinical Scientist, for the duration of the programme.
-You will be eligible for this route only if you are nominated by your employer and your employer has an allocated training post in place.
+You should be employed at a minimum, as an Agenda for Change Band 7 Clinical Scientist for the duration of the programme.
+You will only be eligible to apply if you are nominated by your employer, and your employer has an allocated training post in place.

 text